gaetancorin/fun_training/README.md

-Project of self training for improve knowledges.

-Here is training for:
+# Self-Training Project

+This project is dedicated to self-training and improving skills in various technologies.

+## Training Focus
 - PHP
 - Python
-- Pyspark
+- PySpark
-- Spark
+- Apache Spark
 - Airflow

-There is also little projets and notes:
+## Mini Projects & Notes
-- A auto sender of email
+- Automatic email sender
-- How to install pyenv and use it
+- Guide on installing and using **pyenv**